 - 1. Too often, educators adopt a new strategy and do not give it enough time to work out all the "kinks". - 2.
 Be reflective, if something is not working-ask yourself..
 "Is there anything I can do to improve the process?" - 3.
 Are you providing feedback on student work?
-(Return student work within 48 hours) - 4.
-Are you providing assistance in finding information? - 5.
+(3-1 ratio) - 4.
+Are you building relationships and building a classroom community? - 5.
 Are you providing examples of student work? - 6.
 Do you have a variety of CHOICE assignments? - 7.
 Are you providing opportunities for students to use technology? - 8.
-Are you teaching the students how to use the technology? - 9.
-Are you providing enough resources (articles, books, etc) for students to find information? - 10.
-DO YOU BELIEVE IN THE USE OF CLASSROOM MENUS AND UNDERSTAND THE PURPOSE FOR IMPLEMENTING THEM IN THE CLASSROOM?
+Are you building complexity? - 9.
+Are you providing enough resources (articles, books, etc) for students to find information?

+10. DO UNDERSTAND THE PURPOSE FOR IMPLEMENTING THEM IN THE CLASSROOM?